The Senior Project (BA and BS Programs)

 The thesis, signed by the sponsor and the second reader, must be submitted to the Purchase College Library by the last day of the semester.
 The Library does not accept paper projects; all student projects, including senior projects, senior capstone papers, and master’s theses must be submitted to the Library via the Student Project Portal.
 (Refer to the Library’s guide for instructions.)

 In the event a senior project cannot be completed on time, it is subject to the same rules that govern other incomplete coursework.
 However, if the senior project is not submitted to the Library by (a) the deadline for resolving grades of Incomplete (I) for the fall semester or (b) August 15 for the spring semester, an additional registration for the senior project is required.
 This policy supersedes any arrangements for “extended incompletes” that may have been made.
-Special permission from the sponsor and board-of-study coordinator is required to register beyond a third semester for the senior project.
+Special permission from the sponsor and Department Chair is required to register beyond a third semester for the senior project.

 Accelerated Status in the Senior Year

 Students may be given accelerated status in their senior year by registering for and completing Senior Project I and II in one semester.
 Acceleration requires permission of the advisor, senior project sponsor, appropriate Department Chair, and/or Director of the student’s school.

 Students cannot complete both Senior Project I and II during the summer; however they may register for either Senior Project I or Senior Project II in the summer session, provided:

 - The principal sponsor can certify to the chair or director of the student’s school that he or she will be present for a significant portion of the summer to provide guidance and direction to the student.